Efficient ground-state energy estimation and certification on early fault-tolerant quantum computers: Introduction

+\paragraph{ground-state energy certification via rejection sampling} Although good estimates of the spectral gap are available for many physically relevant models~\cite{lee2023evaluating}, this is not always the case.
+Moreover, our algorithm can yield accurate ground-state energy estimates for evolution times \( t \ll \Delta^{-1} \) if the initial state has certain structural properties, such as large overlap with the ground state and minimal overlap with other low-energy states.
+Therefore, it is highly desirable to ensure that our algorithm provides reliable estimates even without knowledge of \( \Delta \) or when we have reason to believe the initial state is well-structured.

+To this end, we devise a test that does not rely on knowledge of the spectral gap and only accepts a ground-state energy estimate if it is within a specified error tolerance of the true ground-state energy\footnote{Our test certifies that a ground-state energy estimate is \( \epsilon \)-close to the correct value, rather than certifying that the Hamiltonian's spectral gap is at least some \( \Delta_0 \).
+Furthermore, the test may reject correct estimates at depths smaller than the inverse of the spectral gap, but it only accepts correct estimates.}.
+Additionally, the test will accept with high probability if the evolution time is proportional to the inverse of the spectral gap.
+Our algorithm, combined with this certification test, is the first to deliver certifiably accurate energy estimates in the regime of depths \( o(\epsilon^{-1}) \).
+However, the test’s sample complexity of \( \tilde{\mathcal{O}}(\epsilon^{-4} p_0^{-3}) \) may make implementation challenging in some contexts.
-The core component of our algorithm is a novel procedure for performing rejection sampling on a quantum computer.
-We apply it to draw random values from a neighborhood of $E_0$.
-Specifically, suppose we want to draw a sample from a target Gaussian-like distribution $\nu(x)$ such that $\nu(x)$ peaks around $E_0$.
-It might be difficult to do so directly.
-Instead, we first draw a random value $x$ from another distribution $\mu(x)$, and construct a unitary operator $U_x(H)$ such that $|\bra{0^k}U_x(H)\ket{0^k}\ket{\psi}|^2 \propto \frac{\nu(x)}{\mu(x)}$ for some integer $k$.
-Then we accept $x$ if a measurement on the first $k$ qubits of $U_x(H)\ket{\psi}$ yields outcome $0^k$, and discard $x$ otherwise.
-This procedure is akin to the standard rejection sampling algorithm.

-We show that one can utilize quantum singular value transformation (QSVT) \cite{qsvt_paper} or similar techniques \cite{low2017hamiltonian, dong2022ground} to implement $U_x(H)$ with a low-depth circuit.
-Furthermore, the circuit only involves a few ancilla qubits and the rejection sampling procedure is efficient (i.e. not many raw samples are discarded).
-Once we obtain sufficiently many samples from the desired distribution $\nu(x)$, we compute their mean which is close to $E_0$ with high probability.
+A core component of our certification algorithm is a novel procedure for performing rejection sampling on a quantum computer.
+We use it to draw random values from a neighborhood around \( E_0 \).
+Specifically, suppose we wish to sample from a target Gaussian-like distribution \( \nu(x) \) that peaks around \( E_0 \), which may be challenging to do directly.
+Instead, we first draw a random value \( x \) from an alternative distribution \( \mu(x) \) and construct a unitary operator \( U_x(H) \) such that \( |\bra{0^k} U_x(H) \ket{0^k} \ket{\psi}|^2 \propto \frac{\nu(x)}{\mu(x)} \) for some integer \( k \).
+We then accept \( x \) if a measurement on the first \( k \) qubits of \( U_x(H) \ket{0^k}\ket{\psi} \) yields the outcome \( 0^k \); otherwise, we discard \( x \).
+This process is analogous to the standard rejection sampling algorithm.
+The operation \( U_x(H) \) can be implemented with a low-depth circuit using the recent technique from Ref.~\cite{dong2022ground}.
+Furthermore, the circuit requires only a few ancilla qubits, and the rejection sampling procedure is efficient, meaning that not many samples are discarded.
+Once we obtain a sufficient number of samples from the desired distribution \( \nu(x) \), we can certify the ground-state energy estimate based on the sample statistics.